-The act does not vest in the Cherokee legislature the right to say who, or that any portion of the nation shall receive the fund to the exclusion of any portion or any part equally entitled to participate therein.
+The act does not vest in the Cherokee legislature the right to say who, or that any portion of the nation shall receive the fund to the exclusion of another portion or part

-Under the construction placed upon the act by the Cherokee legislature that body had the power to appropriate this fund to the exclusive use and benefit of its own individual members, or to the exclusive use and benefit of the principal chief, or to any other individual member of the nation.
+Under the construction placed upon the act by the Cherokee legislature that body, had the power to appropriate this fund to the exclusive use and benefit of its own individual members, or to the exclusive use and benefit of the principal chief or to any other individual member of the nation.
 In my opinion, Congress never intended to vest in the Cherokee legislature this unqualified and unbounded right and power.

-(6) The act of the Cherokee council in this undtained and built into the trained right and point of equity and justice, and some steps should be taken by the United States Government to right this manifest wrong.
-As before seen, the sixth article of the treaty of 1866 provides that all laws of the Cherokee Nation shall be uniform throughout the nation, and said article further provides that "should any such law, either in its provisions or in the manner of its enforcement, in the opinion of the President of the United States, operate unjustly or injuriously in said district," being the district defined in article 4, in which certain freedmen and others were permitted to settle, "he is hereby authorized and empowered to correct such evil, and to adopt the means necessary to secure the impartial administration of justice as well as a fair and equitable application and expenditure of the national funds as between the people of this and every other district in said nation."
+(6) The act of the Cherokee council in this matter is in violation of every principle of equity and justice, and some steps should be taken by the United States Government to right this manifest wrong.
+As before seen, the 6th article of the treaty of 1866 provides that all laws of the Cherokee Nation shall be uniform throughout the nation, and said article further provides that "should any such law, either in its provisions or in the manner of its enforcement, in the opinion of the President of the United States, operate unjustly or injuriously in said district," being the district defined in article 4, in which certain freedmen and others were permitted to settle, "he is hereby authorized and empowered to correct such evil, and to adopt the means necessary to secure the impartial administration of justice as well as a fair and equitable application and expenditure of the national funds, as between the people of this and every other district in said nation."